vectordotdev/vector/docs/specs/target.md

 ### 4. Agent Architecture

-The [agent architecture][agent_architecture] deploys Vector on each individual node for local data collection.
+The [agent architecture][agent_architecture] deploys Vector on each individual node for distributed data collection and processing.
 Along with general [hardening](#7-hardening) requirements, the following requirements define support for this architecture:

 - Architecture
   - MUST deploy as a daemon on existing nodes, one Vector process per node.